hrmazumder/Simulate_a_SNP_Pair/README.md

 **Introduction**

-Simulation of a SNP pair and associated binary response (e.g., disease status) based on "real SNP data".
+Simulation of a SNP pair and associated binary outcome (e.g., disease status) based on "real SNP data".

-Consider a pair of real SNPs, SNP1 and SNP2, and each has 3 genotypes.
-A 3 by 3 plot has 9 combinations of genotypes (say, "AA-GG", "AA-GA", etc.), call "cells" and creates a multinomial problem.
-Finally, the counts in each cell (i.e., counts of each genotype combination of SNP1 & SNP2) is sampled from a Multinomial distribution.
-The binary response (or disease status) is under each genotype combination  is sampled from a Burnouli distribution.

-An example of SNP data with a pair of SNPs and associated outcome variable:
+At first let us look at an example of SNP data with a pair of SNPs and associated outcome variable below.
 ```
  Outcome SNP1 SNP2
         1   GA   AG